The Handmaid's Tale (TV series): Season 5

-On Rotten Tomatoes, the fifth season earned positive reviews from 80% of 31 critics, with an average rating of 7.55/10.
+On Rotten Tomatoes, the fifth season earned positive reviews from 80% of 31 critics.
 The site's critical consensus reads: "The Handmaid's Tale has lost its urgency after spreading its once-arresting premise thin in a season focused on vengeance's consequences, but the women of Gilead are still played with compelling exactitude."
 On Metacritic, it received an average score of 63 out of 100, based on 7 reviews, indicating "generally favorable reviews".

 Critics were given the first eight episodes of the season to review.
 Writing for IGN, Tara Bennett gave it a "good" score of 7 out of 10 and wrote in her verdict: "The Handmaid's Tale remains the canary in the coalmine of TV shows [...].
 Elisabeth Moss continues to give a livewire performance as former handmaid/now Canadian refugee June Osborne. [...]
 But overall, the series continues to suffer with very measured storylines that can't seem to recapture the kinetic energy of the first two seasons."
 Abby Cavenaugh of Collider graded it with a "B-" and said, "Season 5 is full of scarce highs and really low lows, lots of heavy-hitting drama, and emotional scenes.
 Some of the biggest events of this season lead to some pretty uncomfortable viewing, but viewers who stick with it will be rewarded with some huge moments that will have repercussions for the final season."

 Season 6

-On Rotten Tomatoes, the sixth and final season earned positive reviews from 88% of 66 critics.
+On Rotten Tomatoes, the sixth and final season earned positive reviews from 87% of 81 critics.
 The site's critical consensus reads: "Setting its characters on a crash course with their own personal reckonings amid a desperate push against fascism, The Handmaid's Tale concludes on a high note."
-On Metacritic, the season has a weighted average score of 70 out of 100 based on 8 critics, indicating "generally favorable reviews".
+On Metacritic, the season has a weighted average score of 62 out of 100 based on 11 critics, indicating "generally favorable reviews".

 Writing for TheWrap, Lauren Thoman stated: "The Handmaid's Tale Season 6 delivers on the promises it's been making since the beginning, for better and for worse.
 Buckle up for a furious and frenzied ride.
 Nolite te bastardes carborundorum."
 Daniel Fienberg of The Hollywood Reporter wrote: "The Handmaid's Tale is still more than capable of nightmarish images and emotionally potent sequences.
 Moss has become perhaps the series' finest director (albeit one in need of an editor willing to trim five to 10 minutes per episode) in addition to anchoring a still powerful cast."